 Stress is one of the few ailments that afflicts everyone, regardless of age.
-And it can be especially intense during the high-pressure high school years.
-This issue, we caught up with psychiatrist Francoise Adan to find out why stress is harmful and how we can help our teenagers (and ourselves) manage it.
+And it can be especially intense during the pressure-filled high school years.
+This issue, we caught up with psychiatrist Francoise Adan, medical director for University Hospitals Connor Integrative Medicine Network, to find out why stress is harmful and how we can help our teenagers (and ourselves) manage it.

 For example, say you wake up in the middle of night.
-Here I am awake at 4:00 a.m.
+Here I am awake at 4 a.m.
 I might say, “Well, might as well get going.
 Get some e-mail done.
 Get ahead in my day.”
 But then I think, “Wait, I am going to be tired.
 I am meeting with my boss tonight.
-I am going to make a fool of myself.
+I’m going to make a fool of myself.
 I need to go back to sleep.”

 Then I start worrying about my job—and then how am I ever going to fall asleep?
 I am so alert.